 A separate run must be specified for a VLT programme requiring pre-imaging.
 If this is not specified in the proposal, the time needed for the execution of the pre-imaging will be deducted from the total allocation of the project.
 Pre-imaging runs are always scheduled in priority class A, but must be specified as pre-imaging runs as this will not occur automatically.
-Please be sure to indicate the pre-imaging character of the run by using the corresponding $\INSconfig$ macro in the LATEX ESOFORM template.
+Please be sure to indicate the pre-imaging character of the run by using the corresponding $\INSconfig$ macro in the IATEX ESOFORM template.
+Note that pre-imaging OBs are not allowed to be in concatenation containers.
+The execution time for the pre-imaging run has to be calculated for single OBs.